decred/dcrdocs/docs/advanced/manual-cli-install.md

         | 32-bit       | `decred-windows-386-v{{ cliversion }}.zip`   |
         | 64-bit       | `decred-windows-amd64-v{{ cliversion }}.zip` |

+    1. For your security, verify that your download hash matches the hash in the Decred releases manifest.
+For detailed instructions, read about [Verifying Binaries](verifying-binaries.md).

     1. Navigate to download location and extract the `.zip` file:

         Right click on the `.zip` file, select "Extract All..." and a prompt should open asking for the directory to use.
 The default will extract the `.zip` to a folder with the same name.
 It should include `dcrctl`, `dcrd`, `dcrwallet`, `sample-dcrctl.conf`, `sample-dcrd.conf`, and `sample-dcrwallet.conf`.